kineticquant/WebLogic-Managed-Server-Config/README.md

 ## Troubleshooting connection method
-If the method below is not prompting for credentials, simply replace the whole thing with the comment out "connect()" line and see if WLST initiates the credential prompt.<br>
+If the method below is not prompting for credentials, simply replace the whole thing with the commented out "connect()" line and see if WLST initiates the credential prompt.<br>
 ```
 console = System.console()
 uname = raw_input("Weblogic username (weblogic): ")